-SYMPHONIC LITERATURE

-An examination of representative orchestral works from the late Baroque to the present day.
-Attention directed to the forms, compositional procedures, and orchestration devices employed by selected composers who reflect the various stylistic orientations within this time frame.
-Prerequisite: Completion of Music History sequence or written permission of department head.
+MUHI 4347 (3).
+SYMPHONIC LITERATURE.
+Examines representative orchestral works from the late Baroque era to the present day.
+Attention is directed to the forms, compositional procedures, and orchestration devices employed by selected composers who reflect the various stylistic orientations within this time frame.
+Prerequisite: MUHI 3302.

-GUITAR HISTORY/LITERATURE
+MUHI 4348 (3).
+GUITAR HISTORY/LITERATURE.
 This course examines the history of guitar and its music from the early 16th century to the present.
 Included are the vihuela and Baroque guitar, four-string Spanish guitar, and related literature.
 Emphasis will be given to the evolution of the modern instrument and its repertoire.
 Offered spring term of odd-numbered years.
-Prerequisite: Completion of Music History sequence or written permission of department head.
+Prerequisite: Completion of music history sequence or written permission of department head.